Linux containers on Android.

 Port Forwarding

-Expose any VM port to your Android device at runtime via QMP control.
-Run a web server, database, or API and hit it from your phone's browser.
+Expose any VM port to your Android device at runtime.
+Run a web server, database, or API and hit it from your phone's browser — from Settings, or with podroid-forward right inside the VM.

 Built-in SSH

-Dropbear SSH server on port 9922 (configurable).
+Dropbear SSH server, toggled on in the setup wizard or Settings, reachable on host port 9922.
 Connect from your laptop, VS Code Remote, or any SSH client on the same network.

 Persistent & Fast

 Overlayfs over a persistent ext4 image.
 Containers, packages, and configs survive reboots.
-ZRAM swap gives 2× effective RAM.
-Boots in 6–15 seconds.
+ZRAM lz4 swap at 1.5× RAM adds headroom against the OOM killer.
+Boots in 6–30 seconds.

 How Podroid stacks up

 Termux gives you a Linux shell.
 Google Terminal gives you a VM with optional manual container setup.
-Podroid ships a full container runtime out of the box.
+Podroid ships three container engines out of the box.

 Capability